Arola1982/yaleClient/README.md

 &nbsp;

 A client written in Python3 with the ability to query your Yale alarm system to get information about your devices.
 As well as being able to set your alarm state.
-Home / Away / Part Arm
+Home (Part Arm) / ARM / Disarm

 &nbsp;